-Bukit Sembawang Estates Limited (Company) is committed to ensuring a high standard of corporate governance within the Company and its subsidiaries (Group) to protect the interests of its shareholders and maximise long-term shareholder value.
-This Report describes the corporate governance practices and activities of the Group for the financial year ended 31 March 2013 in relation to each of the principles of the Code of Corporate Governance 2005 (Code), and deviations are explained.
+Bukit Sembawang Estates Limited (Company) is committed to ensuring a high standard of corporate governance within the Company and its subsidiaries (Group).
+This Report describes the corporate governance practices and activities of the Group for the financial year ended 31 March 2014 in relation to each of the principles of the Code of Corporate Governance 2012 (Code), and deviations are explained.
 Unless otherwise stated, the corporate governance processes were in place during the financial year.